OlinDSA2025/olindsa2025.github.io/in_class/day05.md

 ---
-title: "Day 5: Making Our Own Mutable List Using Arrays and Intro to Graphs"
+title: "Day 5: Choose Your Own Adventure and Intro to Graphs"
 toc_sticky: true
 published: true
 ---

 ## Kotlin Arrays and Creating Our Own Mutable List

+> This is a small extension of the challenge problem from last time.
+I give this as an option to work on if you want more practice implementing data structures in Kotlin.
+>
+> If you'd rather do more problem-solving with stacks and queues, you can skip to the next section.
+{: .notice--success}

 Kotlin has a built-in ``Array`` class ([documentation](https://kotlinlang.org/docs/arrays.html)) that can be used in much the same way as ``List`` (and mutable list).
 The restrictions on ``Array`` mean that we can't add elements to it.